stevencurtis/PublicGetterPrivateSetter/README.md

 ![personset.png](Images/personset.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/bfc1c5eb5a8de03b1c98d6e4067a5324) <sub>

 This makes our `class` much closer to the initial `class`.
+While giving us the functionality that we want.

+That's an awesome!

 # Conclusion
-You might like to
+Everytime we learn more features of a programming language we have more tools in order to solve software problems.

+That is what this article is about - helping you to solve issues through implementation in Swift.

+I hope this has helped you out!

 If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)